co-mmons/firebase-security-rules-generator/README.md

     Admin
 ).toString());
 ```
 We call ```firestore(...)```, which generates Firestore security rules.
-As arguments we can pass classes and functions, that represents match blocks and function statements.
-In example above we have two classes [User](test/firestore/User.ts) and [Admin](test/firestore/Admin.ts) - each represent match block.
+As arguments we can pass classes andExpression functions, that represents match blocks andExpression function statements.
+In example above we have two classes [User](test/firestore/User.ts) andExpression [Admin](test/firestore/Admin.ts) - each represent match block.

 Match block is represented by a class, with [@match](src/core/match.ts) decorator.